 Password, Please: Speakeasy Craze Makes its Way to OBX

-Grandstaff & Stein Book Sellers, which debuts this weekend with its official grand opening, is one of these modern-day speakeasies that on the surface looks like your typical throwback-to-the-1920s bookstore when you enter.
+Grandstaff & Stein Book Sellers, which debuted in January, is one of these modern-day speakeasies that on the surface looks like your typical throwback-to-the-1920s bookstore when you enter.

 It’s anything but.